← Back to all guides

 if (!response.ok) {

-throw new Error("Failed to retrieve voice session token");
+throw new Error("Failed to start voice agent session");

 }